AlbertLnz/shopping-cart-react/README.md

 # Description of the project

 This project is a comprehensive implementation of an e-commerce store and shopping cart built using React.
-It incorporates state management at a global level, making use of the useContext API for global state distribution and utilizes the useReducer hook for efficient state management.
-The project demonstrates how to handle the application's state, allowing users to browse and select products from the store, add them to a cart, and update their cart items, all while maintaining a synchronized global state.
-It serves as an instructive example of React's powerful state management capabilities
+It incorporates state management at a global level, making use of the useContext for global state distribution and utilizes the useReducer hook for efficient state management.
+The project demonstrates how to handle the application's state, that allow the user to browse and select products from the store, add them to a cart, and update their cart items, all while maintaining a synchronized global state.
+It serves as an instructive example of React's powerful state management.

 # Deploy
 https://shopping-cart-react-albertlnz.netlify.app/